mpv-player/mpv/DOCS/man/input.rst

     same key at the same time.)

 ``working-directory``
-    Return the working directory of the mpv process.
+    The working directory of the mpv process.
 Can be useful for JSON IPC users, because the command line player usually works with relative paths.

 ``protocol-list``
     List of protocol prefixes potentially recognized by the player.
 They are